 The SLL employs numerous undergraduate managers who are proficient at nursing skills and leaders within the program.
 Managers must maintain a high GPA, receive faculty endorsement, and remain satisfactory in clinical courses for employment in the SLL.
 The SLL additionally employs a varying number of graduate assistants who are current and exemplary in their own clinical practice.

 The SLL Director and Assistant Director has nursing experience in fields ranging from home health to the emergency department and are available Monday through Friday to oversee and expertly assist our nursing students.

 Demonstrations of select, course specific skills are provided at the sophomore and part of the junior years.
 As the student progresses in their junior and through their senior year, skills will transition to independent learning.
 Students are required to complete readings within their skills book, watch assigned videos, and take an online quiz prior to most skills demonstrations.
 Students will then have free time throughout the week to practice prior to a designated testing time.

-Students are responsible for reviewing the BSN handbook and BOLT for specific requirements related to dress, lab coats, and nurse packs when coming to the SLL for practice or demonstration.
+Students are responsible for reviewing the BSN handbook and D2L Brightspace for specific requirements related to dress, lab coats, and nurse packs when coming to the SLL for practice or demonstration.
 While the SLL remains a safe place to learn and make mistakes, point reduction policies are in place in order to foster student accountability, professional behaviors, and efficient use of SLL resources.

 As part of the clinical curricular thread, undergraduate students complete simulated clinical scenarios during their sophomore, junior, and senior years.